-Locally relevant information on hazards was gathered from a variety of sources.
+Locally relevant information on hazards was gathered from various sources.
 Frequency and severity indicators include past events and the expert opinions of geologists, emergency management specialists, and others.
 Data sources for specific hazards were as follows:

-- Avalanche-No GIS format avalanche area datasets were identified for Chelan County. - Dam or Levee Failure-No GIS format dam failure or levee failure data were provided to Chelan County. - Landslide-Landslide compilation data was provided by DNR. - Seiche-No GIS format seiche area datasets were identified for Chelan County. - Severe Storm-No GIS format severe storm area datasets were identified for Chelan County. - Wildfire-The 2022 Pacific Northwest Quantitative Wildfire Risk Assessment was used to assess the risk that radiant heat and short-range and long-range ember cast can pose to structures.
+- Avalanche-No GIS format avalanche area datasets were identified for Chelan County. - Dam or Levee Failure-No GIS format dam failure or levee failure data were provided to Chelan County. - Landslide-DNR provided landslide compilation data. - Seiche-No GIS format seiche area datasets were identified for Chelan County. - Severe Storm-No GIS format severe storm area datasets were identified for Chelan County. - Wildfire-The 2022 Pacific Northwest Quantitative Wildfire Risk Assessment was used to assess the risk that radiant heat and short-range and long-range ember cast can pose to structures.